Flying Cars And Beyond: What Will Cars Be Capable Of By 2020?

 And if you’re still not sold on the technology, Google’s driverless cars have clocked up over 700,000 accident miles between them.

 So if driverless cars are definitely on the way, what else can we expect from the cars of the future?

-- Flying cars – the staple of sci-fi from the 50s and beyond, the flying car is getting closer to take off thanks to the tireless work of Slovakian engineer, Štefan Klein, whose wildly impressive Aeromobil 2.5 can be seen in the video below…
+- Flying cars – the staple of sci-fi from the 50s and beyond, the flying car is getting closer to take off thanks to the tireless work of the Slovakian engineer, Štefan Klein, whose wildly impressive Aeromobil 2.5 can be seen in the video below…

-- Grow your own cars – Biome is a new Mercedes-Benz concept that has a bio-fiber cloth body, with panels harvested from organically-grown, genetically-modified trees.
+- Grow your own cars – Biome is a new Mercedes-Benz concept that has a bio-fibre cloth body, with panels harvested from organically-grown, genetically-modified trees.
 Similarly, Honda’s Air concept has vegetable-based body panels.
 The future is definitely looking good for any well-heeled eco-warriors out there.

 - Energy-producing body panels – Toyota’s Nori concept has built-in solar panels that generate supplemental power whenever the car is in sunlight.
 Perhaps this isn’t one for the UK market.

 - Transparent dashboard panels – The sweeping black plastic dashboard will be a thing of the past, replaced with a transparent OLED panel that will give a better range of vision while still showing all of the important stuff on the display.